 But if thy former priestly ship Failed of the port assigned, The overwhelming globe takes on Her altar-flame of mind.
 See that the oils that feed the lamp Fail not!"
 "What are those oils?"

 "Heroic, warm, abounding souls!
-These are the sacred oils On the fragrant thin-flamed thymele Lost on the deep like melody-They who, as I My Self disperse In them through the tragic universe, Scatter themselves in toils.
-And I shall stream into their life
+These are the sacred oils On the fragrant thin-flamed thymele Lost on the deep like melody- They who, as I My Self disperse In them through the tragic universe, Scatter themselves in toils.

-Waking-sense after sense-New understandings-endless, no, But more and more intense.
+And I shall stream into their life Waking-sense after sense- New understandings-endless, no, But more and more intense.
 Till joy in the will that wafts the world Buoyant as swimmers be Makes thee divine, perhaps at last Wholly delivers thee."

 And the man exclaimed, "Delivers me!
-Seaman.
-How, if this death descends ?
+How, if this death descends?
 I am a man and not a race.
 What matters, if self ends?
-Speak! quick, my brain is worn and cold,

-Little it comprehends."
+Speak! quick, my brain is worn and cold, Little it comprehends."

 "I shall tell thee, but as music tells.
-Apollo.
 I too, like thee, have striven.
 I too am launched from the profound And past; I too am driven In turn upon the stream of storms From fountains beyond heaven; And to me, too, light is mystery And the greater light half-given.

 How can I make plain the goal obscure Of thy journey but begun ?
-And again the God smiled on the man And asked, "Hast thou a son ?"
+And again the God smiled on the man And asked, "Hast thou a son?"
 He nodded.
 "And never yet hast guessed That thou and he are one!
 Yet leaf shall of leaf become aware On the selfsame bough and stem, Whose branches are murmuring everywhere And the heaven floods all of them !

-Between you-between all that love-Runs no gulf wide nor deep, But a sheen'd veil, thinner than any veil, Thin as the veil of sleep.
+Between you-between all that love- Runs no gulf wide nor deep, But a sheen'd veil, thinner than any veil, Thin as the veil of sleep.
+Through the death-veil - looming silverly-Through the self-veil's subtle strand, Dawns it not?
+For that dawn thy heart Hath eye-shall understand; Before its seeing rock-walls melt And cracks the mortal band.